 - Autism Community Toolkit: Systems to Measure and Adopt Research-Based Treatment (ACT SMART Toolkit).
 The ACT SMART Toolkit is an evidence-informed, comprehensive implementation strategy designed to assist ASD community-based agencies successfully implement evidence-based practices.
 ACT SMART consists of four phases that systematically guide agency leaders and implementation teams in meeting goals that lead to successful decisions about choosing and implementing new treatments.
 Funded by NIMH K01 MH093477.

 - Usual Care for Autism Survey (UCAS).
-Dr. Drahota is a collaborative partner working to better understand the intervention practices used in usual care settings providing services to youth with ASD.
+Dr. Drahota is a consortium partner working to better understand the intervention practices used in usual care settings providing services to youth with ASD.
 This multi-site collaboration is evaluating services across 6 sites in the US and will inform the dissemination and current implementation of evidence-based practices for ASD.
 Funded through collaborative partners cost sharing agreements.
-Ucas Flyer Msu NOW RECRUITING!

 - Dissemination and Implementation Science Core (DISC).
 Dr. Drahota is the Principal Investigator for the DISC, a support Core for the NIMHD-funded center: Flint Center for Health Equity Solutions.
 The DISC aims to embed D&I research aims within the FCHES research projects focused on reducing cardiovascular disease risk and reducing substance use and abuse within under-served communities, such as Flint, Michigan.
 This work involves both consulting with research project PIs as well as evaluating the overall Center in its goal to build community capacity and collaboration.
 Funded by NIMHD U54 MD011227.